 Depending on the size of your home, a single router should be more than enough for a small house or studio apartment – although thick walls are a common cause for weak Wi-Fi signals.

-However, if your current is a bit on the older side, you should look into upgrading to one with Wi-Fi 6 support.
+However, if your current router is a bit on the older side, you should look into upgrading to one with Wi-Fi 6 support.
 A Wi-Fi 6 router will give you faster throughput speeds, less network congestion, and a better performance range.

 If you’re living somewhere with a larger, multi-storey floor plan, having a mesh router network will help evenly spread your Wi-Fi connection to every corner.